 Dextrose is a type of simple sugar derived from corn.
-It has many uses in food and medicine, including as a sweetener and as a treatment for low blood sugar and dehydration.
+It has many uses, including as a sweetener and as a treatment for low blood sugar and dehydration.

 In this article, learn more about simple sugars, the uses of dextrose, and possible side effects.